haikoschol/gobot/README.md

 Messages are not sent immediately if the recipient is currently present in the channel.

-There is a maximum number of messages per mailboxes.
+There is a maximum number of messages per mailbox.
 When that limit is reached, no more messages to that recipient are accepted and the bot responds with an error message.